Home » Mexico Travel Info » Mexico Customs Permits » Pets in Mexico

 Bringing Pets into Mexico

-According to the Mexican Consulate you must have and carry with you the following documents in order to bring you cat and dog into Mexico and insure a safe return, please get a copy of the CBP brochure Pets and Wildlife.
+According to the Mexican Consulate, you must have and carry with you the following documents in order to bring your cat and dog into Mexico and ensure a safe return.
+Please get a copy of the CBP brochure Pets and Wildlife.
 You should also check with state, county, and local authorities to learn if their restrictions and prohibitions on pets are stricter than federal requirements.
-Importing animals is closely regulated for public health reasons and also for the well being of the animals.
+Importing animals is closely regulated for public health reasons, and also for the well being of the animals.
 There are restrictions and prohibitions on bringing many species into the United States.

 Advance notice for bringing Pets into Mexico

 The official veterinarian at the port of entry shall be notified of the pending arrival of animals at the authorized facility by the importer or his agent 24 hours in advance of the arrival of the animals.